uptane/papers/uptane-whitepaper.md

 The types of attacks an automotive software security system needs to to defend against can be organized into four categories, presented here in order of increasing severity.

 **Read updates:** The goal here is intellectual property theft, so these attackers aim to read the contents of software updates.
-This is generally achieved with an Eavesdrop attack, where attackers can read unencrypted updates sent from the repository to the vehicles.
+This is generally achieved with an eavesdropping attack, where attackers read unencrypted updates sent from the repository to the vehicles.

 **Deny updates:** In this group of attacks, the goal is to deny access to updates so vehicles cannot fix software problems, including newly discovered vulnerabilities.
 These strategies include:
 - *Drop-request attack:* blocks network traffic outside or inside the vehicle to prevent an ECU from receiving any updates.